IF-125/VetClinic.Backend/README.md

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=IF-125_VetClinic.Backend&metric=security_rating)](https://sonarcloud.io/dashboard?id=IF-125_VetClinic.Backend)
 # VetClinic
 ## About
 This web application aims to provide a simple and intuitive way for customers to interact with veterinary clinic services online.
+Users can register their pets in the system, request appointments for procedures and view medical records of their pets.
 # Table of Contents
 1. [Technologies](#technologies)
 2. [Cloning](#cloning)